By Travis Pike – SOFREP

 Travis Pike is a former Marine Machine gunner who served with 2nd Bn 2nd Marines for 5 years.
 He deployed in 2009 to Afghanistan and again in 2011 with the 22nd MEU(SOC) during a record setting 11 months at sea.
 He’s trained with the Romanian Army, the Spanish Marines, the Emirate Marines and the Afghan National Army.
 He serves as an NRA certified pistol instructor and teaches concealed carry classes.

-JOHN WICK’S PENCIL – THE LUMBER CRAYON — EpicTactical is written by Allan Smith for epictactical.com
+The FN FAL – The Right Arm of the Free World — EpicTactical is written by Allan Smith for epictactical.com